murray-hs/Tinder-Auto-Right-Or-Left/README.md

 * Seetings are located at the the begging of the script.  ( Tinder web ) This code was created for educational and fun purposes.

-##### This script is based on https://github.com/jaflesch tinder-autolike
+This script is based on https://github.com/jaflesch tinder-autolike
 - I got involved into this code just to learn more javascript.
-- I made a lot of changes, and I didn't know how to update jaflesch repository and I don't how involved they are in this project.
+- I've made a lot of changes, and I didn't know how to update jaflesch repository and I don't how involved they are in this project.
 - I also opened this repository to learn GITHUB and GITHUB collaboration.

 ### How to use the script